Redemption of Preference Shares: Meaning and Methods

 Redeeming preference shares involves a company buying back these shares from shareholders, and there are several reasons why a company might choose to do this:

 Financial Restructuring: Companies may redeem preference shares to optimize their capital structure.
-This can include adjusting the debt-to-equity ratio or altering the balance between different types of equity to suit the company's financial strategy better.
+This can include adjusting the debt-to-equity ratio or altering the balance between different types of equity to better suit the company's financial strategy.

-Improving Financial Ratios: Redeeming preference shares can improve certain financial ratios, such as earnings per share (EPS), which can make the company more attractive to investors.
+Improving Financial Ratios: Redeeming preference shares can improve certain financial ratios, such as earnings per share (EPS), making the company more attractive to investors.

 Tax Efficiency: Sometimes, redemption is driven by tax considerations.
 Preference dividends may not be tax-deductible, whereas interest on debt is.
 Thus, converting preference shares to debt can be more tax-efficient.